sudoabuser/puppeteer-test/readme.md

 I've created a file 'hooks.js' and initialized puppeteer variables in it in order to access them globally without needing to initialize them again.
-There were tons of error occured when I tried to initialize the variables 'page' and 'browser' in hooks.js and just simply export them, so to fix it, I've created an object called 'ppt' and initialized puppeteer variables as argument.
+There were tons of error occured when I tried to initialize the variables 'page' and 'browser' in hooks.js and just simply export them, to fix it

-Usage instructions: Explain how to use the project, including any configuration options and commands that need to be run.
+I've created an object called 'ppt' and initialized puppeteer variables as argument.

 Features: Highlight the key features of the project and what sets it apart from other similar projects.